 This list of demons from religion includes figures from many different faiths.
 Christianity, Judaism, Buddhism—if it’s got an evil demon, it’s probably here.
 Some of these are familiar, some of them are obscure, but they’re all really scary.

-An incubus is a male demon that appears to women during erotic dreams.
-The incubus then attacks the woman by raping her, and subsequent encounters can cause serious illness and death.
+An incubus is a male demon that appears to women during explicit dreams.
+The incubus then attacks the woman and any subsequent encounters with this demon then cause serious illness and elimination.
 If you think you’ve got an incubus pestering you, run, don’t walk, to your nearest exorcist.